Japan fiscal year trade surplus with US up nearly 6 percent

 - After deadly 737 engine explosion, clues to what went wrong

+“Too many contingencies and no way to get out if it doesn’t work.
+Bilateral deals are far more efficient, profitable and better for OUR workers,” Trump tweeted after a dinner with Abe.

-The report said Japan’s overall trade surplus was nearly 2.5 trillion yen ($23 billion).
+Wednesday’s report said Japan’s overall trade surplus in the last fiscal year was nearly 2.5 trillion yen ($23 billion).
+That was down 38 percent from the previous fiscal year but the second straight year of a global surplus for Japan.

+Exports rose nearly 11 percent, the first rise in three years, while imports rose about 14 percent, the first increase in four years.

+Japan has been increasing oil and gas imports in recent years after almost all its nuclear reactors were pulled offline after the 2011 Fukushima nuclear disaster.
+But that has not been enough to offset the strong exports of autos, steel and computer chips that Japan recorded with the rest of the world.